In My Mind (Maty Noyes song)

-Background & composition
+Background and composition

 The song was written by Noyes and William Wiik Larsen and produced by the duo as well.

 The song utilizes G, E minor, C, and D chords.

 Lyrically, Maty Noyes told Fader in an email that the song is about a situation where she was too in love to walk away, "Love makes people do and say crazy things.
-Sometimes you need to escape to a place within to gain perspective and remind yourself that the relationship is worth it, even when it doesn’t feel that way in the moment.
-“In My Mind” talks about this need for clarity – the need for a mental escape."
+Sometimes you need to escape to a place within to gain perspective and remind yourself that the relationship is worth it, even when it doesn't feel that way in the moment.
+"In My Mind" talks about this need for clarity – the need for a mental escape."

 Critical response

 In an interview with Noyes, writer James Wood of AXS commented, "It's a track that combines tasty elements of classic orchestration with 21st-century groove."
-Calvin Paradise, a writer for BitCandy, wrote a positive review of the track: "At the risk of over-exaggerating, “In My Mind” is a perfect slice of pop.
-Co-written with Norwegian songwriter William Wiik Larsen (whom no one has heard of), the track feels [instantly] familiar, like it’s already been on loop in your brain for days."
-Mike Wass, a writer for Idolator, wrote of the song, "The 18-year-old returns today with “In My Mind” — a brooding mid-tempo pop song with intricate production and a deceptively catchy chorus.
-You’ll be hooked after the second listen!"
+Calvin Paradise, a writer for BitCandy, wrote a positive review of the track: "At the risk of over-exaggerating, "In My Mind" is a perfect slice of pop.
+Co-written with Norwegian songwriter William Wiik Larsen (whom no one has heard of), the track feels [instantly] familiar, like it's already been on loop in your brain for days."
+Mike Wass, a writer for Idolator, wrote of the song, "The 18-year-old returns today with "In My Mind" — a brooding mid-tempo pop song with intricate production and a deceptively catchy chorus.
+You'll be hooked after the second listen!"